mbookham7/cockroachdb-eks-tpcc-benchmark/README.md

 14. Now shell into the secure client again but this time just with `sh` as we need to pull down our dataset form the internet.

 ```
-kubectl exec -it cockroachdb-client-secure \
+kubectl exec -it cockroachdb-client-secure -- sh
--- sh
 ```

-15. Download the CockroachDB archive for Linux, extract the binary, and copy it into the PATH:
+15. Download the CockroachDB archive for Linux, extract the binary, and copy it into the PATH.
 ```
 curl https://binaries.cockroachdb.com/cockroach-v22.1.1.linux-amd64.tgz | tar -xz
 ```